lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/vectors-essence-of-linear-algebra.md

     $$\begin{bmatrix} 1 \\ 2 \end{bmatrix} + \begin{bmatrix} 3 \\ -1 \end{bmatrix} = \begin{bmatrix} 1 + 3 \\ 2 + -1 \end{bmatrix} = \begin{bmatrix} 4 \\  1\end{bmatrix}$$

-* Vector multiplication is when you multiply a vector by a number, called a [[Vector Scalar]], either stretching or squishing the vector by that amount.
+* Vector multiplication is when you multiply a vector by a number ([[Vector Scaling]]) either stretching or squishing the vector by that amount.

     ![Vector scaling](/_media/vector-scaling.png)